twknab/sei/README.md

 # runs the college scrape task ✨
 rake

+# resume a previous run 🐢
+rake resume
+# Note: we have no guarantee that the source data set has not changed since the last run.

 # Note: this script can take hours to run.
 You may wish to:
 # Runs the task and prevent system sleep 💊
 caffeinate -i rake
+caffeinate -i rake resume # if resuming
 ```

 This will take awhile to complete and will populate the database with college data.